christianalfoni/C/README.md

 The two lists are now **not** inherited, but created for each instance.
 Any **options** passed will be passed to the parent constructors, you only need to call *parent()*.

+If the inheritance chain was longer you could keep calling *parent()* all the way up the chain.

 ### Summary
 - Use **extend** to define and **create** to instantiate
 - Put everything inside the *constructor* function and let your methods take advantage of privately defined variables